rockettheme/docs/Docs/joomla/extensions/rokcandy/rokcandy_use.md

 Once this macro has been saved and published, you should be able to replicate any demo content that features the `[span]` macro tag in its content.

+Notice that you can't use two macro at the same time.

 [rokcandy1]: assets/rokcandy_1.jpeg
 [rokcandy2]: assets/rokcandy_2.jpeg